 Britain’s favourite direct outdoor gear retailer Alpkit has made a splash in the bikepacking and cycle touring scene as well as with the mountaineers and climbers, with the Ordos 2 and Ordos 3 tents now almost as popular as MSR’s Hubba series (see below).
-I’ve been using one myself on recent multi-day backcountry hikes.
+I used one myself on a traverse of the central highlands of Armenia.

 As with all ultralight tents, longevity is not a design priority, and I would be surprised to see these last more than a season without noticeable wear and tear.

-Their freestanding Quarter Dome range, available in 1‑berth (1.3kg), 2‑berth (1.7kg) and 3‑berth (2kg) versions, is the most popular cycle touring tent range among Stateside riders, with the Half Dome range recommended as a heavier, lower-budget alternative.
+Their freestanding Quarter Dome SL range, available in 1‑berth (1.3kg) and 2‑berth (1.7kg) versions, was the most popular cycle touring tent range among Stateside riders in my latest community poll.

-The MSR Hubba Hubba NX (click for the EU/USA* versions of MSR’s site) is indisputably one of the all-time most popular tents among global cycle tourers and bikepackers, as mentioned in the introduction.
+The MSR Hubba NX series (click for the EU/USA* versions of MSR’s site) is indisputably one of the all-time most popular series of tents among global cycle tourers and bikepackers, as mentioned in the introduction.

-The complete Hubba range, which features 1‑, 2‑, 3- and 4‑berth models, has been updated several times over the last couple of decades, and today strikes a balance between weight and durability.
-The US models come with a grey outer tent, but in Europe, green versions are also available (I’d recommend the green for wild camping purposes).
+The range, which features 1‑, 2‑, 3- and 4‑berth models, has been updated several times over the last couple of decades, and today strikes a delicate balance between weight and durability.
+The US models come with a grey outer tent, but in Europe, green versions are also available (I’d recommend the green for better wild camping).